thorvn/th0j.github.io/_drafts/2018-07-29-elixir-note.md

 Put on HTTP headers for a browser ->
 See what the request was trying to access ->
 Formulate and return a request

+### Phoenix socket

+One socket have multiple channel.
+Channel have 2 method:
+  - `join`: listen the data comming over websocket channel.
+It call when user join a channel
+  - `handle_in`: Recieve event comming from user client.